 Consider reviewing whether current informal safeguards are enough to prevent bad actors from passing a policy proposal without the wider community having an opportunity to comment (not a great risk in the task force’s view).

-Consider whether more should be done to identify the different types of RIPE Documents – perhaps grouping them under three broad categories: RIPE policy, RIPE community document, and RIPE NCC document.
+The community should consider whether more can be done to distinguish between the different types of RIPE Documents and whether consistency can be applied to the metadata for these documents moving forward.

-Task force believes that the community needs to make progress on finalising the RIPE Chair replacement procedure and role description.
+The task force believes that the community needs to make progress on finalising the RIPE Chair replacement procedure.

 Consider whether the RIPE Chair should report back to the community after representing RIPE in other forums.